-Wayan and Putri, the guest service hosts, help make your stay comfortable and stress-free.
+Wayan and Putri, the guest service hosts, will make your stay memorable.
 Wayan, a 15 year experienced English speaking tour guide and driver, can accommodate your needs and questions.
-If you desire assistance for an island tour or business, he can help you arrange the details and contacts.
+If you desire assistance in an island tour for pleasure or business, he can help you arrange the details.
 Putri, his wife, is our Indonesian cook.
 She creates very delicious dishes using fresh garden vegetables and local produce.
-If you want some cooking or language lessons, don’t hesitate to ask in exchange for some English practice.
-Our cheerful assistant is Made.
-He oversees the guest’s safety and although he’s quiet as the field mice, is there to help guests any time of day or night.
+Reasonable prices for meals and housekeeping are offered.
+If you want some cooking lessons, don’t hesitate to ask!

 Interaction with Guests

 Wayan and Putri your guest service hosts will assist you in your experiences around the village including booking of community hall for yoga, culture tours, humanitarian projects and cooking classes.

 Any concerns regarding the house please ask Wayan or Putri to assist you.

 I'm Suzan their sponsor, if you need further assistance or have a problem to report, please email me at swallowguesthouse email via Airbnb